mttcrn/CSE-notes/digital-forensics-and-cybercrime.md

 <summary>Explain how it is often possible to recover deleted data, touching on the concepts of file allocation and deallocation, metadata persistence, file carving and slack space.</summary>

-When data is created, some space into the disk is allocated and metadata are created aswell and stored in the FS (containing information useful for the OS to locate data such as filenames, timestamps, file sizes, and more).&#x20;
+When data is created, some space into the disk is allocated and metadata are created aswell and stored in the FS (containing information useful for the OS to locate data such as filenames, timestamps, file sizes, and more).

 When a data is deleted its relative file entry in the FS is flagged as deleted but the actual data is not deallocated.
 Up to this time we are still able to retrieve data and metadata, as it has not been deleted yet.
-Then at random some time, the FS entry may be removed (until this happens we can still find metadata about the file) or the space is over-written with other data (until this happens we are still able to recover the file since it is still present).&#x20;
+Then at random some time, the FS entry may be removed (until this happens we can still find metadata about the file) or the space is over-written with other data (until this happens we are still able to recover the file since it is still present).

 When a file is deleted, some or all of its metadata can persist in the file system.
 Knowing about the old position of the data, we can exploit the slack space, that may contains partial data, to recover the file.

-We may recover data trough carving: we identify successive headers, anything in between two headers, if not too large, is a candidate file.&#x20;
+We may recover data trough carving: we identify successive headers, anything in between two headers, if not too large, is a candidate file.

 </details>